jengalas/bwaf-bbw/about/boardandstaff.md

   - title: Ann Rolland, FAIA, LEED AP
     title_role: Trustee
     image: "/v1618330597/ARolland_web_farbmn.jpg"
-    description: Ann directs FXCollaborative Architects’ Cultural and Educational practice, and has been instrumental in its development from its inception.
+    description: Ann is a partner at FXCollaborative.
+She directs their Architects’ Cultural and Educational practice, and has been instrumental in its development from its inception.
 She is inquisitive and optimistic by nature, and with a keen blend of analytical and organizational skills, Ann uncovers possibilities, unlocks potentials, and maximizes outcomes.
 Ann is a Fellow of the AIA, a registered architect in New York, and a graduate of Washington University in St. Louis, where she earned both Bachelor of Arts and Master of Architecture degrees.
 A frequent speaker and active member of the design community, she has served on the advisory boards of several organizations and is active in the AIA New York Committee on Architecture for Education, Non-Traditional Employment for Women (NEW), and Beverly Willis Architecture Foundation (BWAF).
   - title: Lynn N. Simon, FAIA, LEED Fellow
     title_role: Trustee
     image: "/v1643050030/LNSimonheadshot_qp6xvg.jpg"